 Giving Karate classes in Plaistow suitable for people from all walks of life both men and women.
 We provide you with lessons for people from beginner level right through to seasoned Karate enthusiasts.
 Our Karate pupils could be female or male, old or young, we will work with people from all walks of life, irrespective of their sex or age group.

 Karate practice (Plaistow ) – Our Karate Classes in Plaistow

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Plaistow .
+We bring these three activities together to bring you a complete Karate tuition experience in Plaistow .

 (info courtesy of: Karate Class in Plaistow )